 Thirty-four years after the termination of the Model Cities Program, a member of Nixon's administration and the Model Cities Program, Christopher DeMuth, commented on the poor outcome of the program.
-He described the troubles he saw in the Model Cities Program, noting its poor organization and inability to support each participating city, leading to its failure.
-30 DeMuth's comments highlighted the organizational issues of the Model Cities Program.
+He described the troubles he saw in the Model Cities Program, noting its poor organization and inability to support each participating city, leading to its failure.30 DeMuth's comments highlighted the organizational issues of the Model Cities Program.
 The program failed to address the historical lack of support across cities, especially in spaces where ethnic and racial communities resided.
 For the Latinx community, the outcomes of the Model Cities Program were another failure by governing institutions that hindered their goals of achieving economic stability and political visibility.
 This article focused on the conflicts between the program administration and local Latinx/Hispanic communities.
 There remain opportunities to continue analyzing the program, especially by analyzing other forms of media including televised interviews or oral histories from Latinx community members, to further contextualize the understanding of the program in Los Angeles.
 This would support broader connections to the living experiences in cities for Latinx people in the United States.

-accessibility through mentorship in higher education is truly admirable.
+I want to express my greatest appreciation and gratitude to my faculty mentor, Dr. Jorge Leal.
+Dr. Leal has been an incredible mentor throughout my undergraduate career, helping me navigate academia within the field of history and in my preparation for graduate school.
+His devotion to accessibility through mentorship in higher education is truly admirable.
 I am eternally grateful to have the opportunity to have him as my serving faculty mentor and for always supporting my ideas.
 I also want to extend my gratitude to the UCR TRIO McNair Scholars Program team, more specifically, Koby Hansen.
 The UCR McNair Scholars Program team has provided me with rich resources and support to ensure I excel in my research abilities which I could have not imagined of achieving.